-Fanconi anaemia (FA) is an inherited disease.
-The term “inherited” means that the disease is passed from parents to children through genes.
-At least 15 faulty genes are associated with FA.
+Fanconi anaemia (FA) is an autosomal recessive genetic disorder.
+The disorder is passed from parents to their children.
 FA occurs when both parents pass the same faulty FA gene to their child.

 If both of the parents have a faulty FA gene, the child has:

 - A 25% percent chance of not having FA

 - A 50% percent chance of being an FA carrier

 Where there is a family history of FA, children are at risk of inheriting on or more faulty FA gene.
 Carriers of FA are unlikely to develop any symptoms.